enioka/flowbox-spec/description.rst

 * WS : this endpoint does handle all web services related calls that the application can call.
 * MSG : this endpoint does handle all message related calls that the application can call.
 * FILE : this endpoint does handle all file related calls that the application can call.
-* APP : this endpoint groups all agent services related to application, to provide configuration and runtime services to the participating applications.
+* API : this endpoint groups all agent services related to application, to provide configuration and runtime services to the participating applications.
+* ADM : this endpoint provides a secured access for administration tools to manage the agents (scheduling, start/stop, monitoring, performance management, ...)

 Question : does it make sense to distinguish WS/MSG/FILE ? what benefits ?
+A single DATA agent service could be enough.

 Agent headers
 -------------
-A number of notions need to be handled out of band of the main payload since payload could (should) be encrypted.
+A number of notions need to be handled out of band of the main payload since payload itself could (should) be encrypted.
 Unless explicitely entitled to "look" into the payload, agent code should never do more than forward the content as a black box.
 Only applications, and their delegates plug ins in the agents can possibly access the payload.
 Therefore, the agent must find in headers (possibly optionnally url ??) a number of information required to know what to do with incoming